-- The college has documented assessment results and communicated matters of quality assurance to appropriate constituencies (documents data and analysis of achievement of its educational mission). - The institution assesses progress toward achieving its education goals over time (uses longitudinal data and analyses). - The institution plans and effectively incorporates results of program review in all areas of educational services: instruction, support services, library and learning resources.
+- achieve its broad educational purposes, including stated student learning outcomes.
+The college has documented assessment results and communicated matters of quality assurance to appropriate constituencies (documents data and analysis of - achievement of its educational mission).

+The institution assesses progress toward achieving its education goals over time (uses longitudinal data and analyses). - The institution plans and effectively incorporates results of program review in all areas of educational services: instruction, support services, library and learning resources.